Danai-Chita/Multi-threaded-Data-Storage-Engine/README.md

 ## Assignment Material

-The `assignment/` directory contains the official assignment descriptions provided as part of the course, included for reference and context.
+The `assignment/` directory contains the official assignment descriptions provided as part of the course.

 ---

 ## Notes
-These projects were developed strictly for academic purposes as part of the Operating Systems curriculum.
+These projects were developed strictly for academic purposes and should be evaluated in the context of the corresponding coursework specifications.
-Each project can be studied independently.